kirstymcnaught/OptiKeyWiki/Simulate-a-mouse.md

 **Basic mouse actions**

-The basic mouse actions (left, middle and right click, or scrolling - #11, #12, #13, #15, and #1-#9 on the mouse keyboard) are performed by:
+The basic mouse actions (left, middle and right click, or scrolling) are performed by:

 1. Selecting the desired mouse action key (e.g. left click).